abdulghani/blissful-ignorance/notes.md

 but that humans are still circling with its metabolic issues and floating politics which self evidently already leads to population decline, divorce rate, abortion

-I'm not prescring laws or politics, humanity will have to contest its collective coherence to decide the path forward
+I'm not prescribing laws or politics, humanity will have to contest its collective coherence to decide the path forward